Cray-HPE/docs-csm/operations/network/network_management_install_guide/aruba/remote_logging.md

 # Remote logging

-“In its most simplistic terms, the syslog protocol provides a transport to allow a machine to send event notification messages across IP networks to event message collectors - also known as syslog servers.” –rfc3164
+"In its most simplistic terms, the syslog protocol provides a transport to allow a machine to send event notification messages across IP networks to event message collectors - also known as syslog servers." –rfc3164

 Note: the default facility is 3(DAEMON)